 My point is that it’s never the transaction that stays in the customer’s mind, but an experience that preceded the purchase, such as participating in an event campaign or winning a sweepstake.
 And this is what makes experiential marketing such a relevant topic.

 According to a study by Harris Group, 78% of millennials would value a desirable experience over purchasing an object, and they back up this preference with their spending habits.
 The rise of experience-driven customer retention was predicted in one of Bernd Schmitt’s early publications, the author who also wrote a book in 1999 called Experiential Marketing.
-To celebrate the 20th anniversary of his book, I sat down with him to discuss how he would define experiential marketing today.
+To celebrate the 20th anniversary of his book, I sat down with him to discuss how he would define the concept of experiential marketing today.

 The Marketing Concept that Goes Beyond Purchases